CMMC 2.0 Compliance

 DFARS 252.204-7012

-Existing CUI safeguarding clause; CMMC adds verification layer
+Existing CUI protection clause; CMMC adds verification layer

 Combined Value